rschristopher/rschristopher.github.io/src/criticisms/inequality.md

  group of oligarchs with another.

-The claim that Bitcoin won't fix existing inequality is most likely false, but not definitively so -- only time will tell exactly how inequality will be under a Bitcoin standard.
+The claim that Bitcoin won't fix existing fiat inequality is most likely false, but not definitively so -- only time will tell exactly what inequality may look like under a Bitcoin standard.